Hyperparameter Tuning With Determined¶

 Hyperparameter tuning is a common machine learning workflow that involves appropriately configuring the data, model architecture, and learning algorithm to yield an effective model.
 Hyperparameter tuning is a challenging problem in deep learning given the potentially large number of hyperparameters to consider.
 Determined provides support for hyperparameter search as a first-class workflow that is tightly integrated with Determined’s job scheduler, which allows for efficient execution of state-of-the-art early-stopping based approaches as well as seamless parallelization of these methods.

-Our default recommended search method is adaptive search, an early-stopping based technique that speeds up traditional techniques like random search by periodically abandoning low-performing hyperparameter configurations in a principled fashion.
-Adaptive search builds on the two prototypical adaptive downsampling approaches, Successive Halving (SHA) and Hyperband, while also enabling seamless parallelization and a simpler user interface.
+Our default recommended search method is Adaptive (ASHA), a state-of-the-art early-stopping based technique that speeds up traditional techniques like random search by periodically abandoning low-performing hyperparameter configurations in a principled fashion.

 Other Supported Methods¶